FSharpCSharp/Spring4D/Readme.txt

 3. Requirements
 Embarcadero Delphi 2010 for Win32

-4. How to install?
+4. How to build the project?
 * Download the last zip package from the Downloads page, or check out the project from the svn server: http://delphi-spring-framework.googlecode.com/svn/trunk/ (Read-Only)
-* Run the Install.exe
+* Run the Build.exe
-* Click the "Install" button
+* Click the "Build" button
 * Restart the Delphi IDE

 5. How to report bugs or feature enhancements?